gmejiamtz/gmejiamtz.github.io/_projects/sdram_controller_gen.md

 2. Target more SDRAMs - as of now I am targetting only the Micron MT48LC1M16A1 and I believe different SDRAMs have different initialization procedures and command formats

 3. Create a JSON template and parser front-end - will be a future assignment as this is fairly easy to parse but the template will take time

-4. Implement GitHub Actions CI/CD - will require robust tests to be written and an understand of CI/CD